-You can receive up to $5,000 if you’re a full-time elementary teacher or full-time secondary school teacher teaching in an area related to your academic major.
+You can receive up to $5,000 if you’re a full-time elementary teacher or full-time secondary school teacher.
+But you must be teaching in an area related to your academic major.

-You can receive up to $17,500 if you’re a highly-qualfied full-time math or science teacher in a eligible secondary school.
-You can also receive this award if you’re a highly-qualified special education teacher if you meet certain requirements.
+You can receive up to $17,500 if you’re a highly qualified full-time math or science teacher in an eligible secondary school.
+You can also receive this award if you’re a highly qualified special education teacher if you meet certain requirements.

-To be considered “highly-qualfied,” you must have obtained a full state certification as a teacher or passed the state teacher licensing exam.
+To be considered “highly qualified,” you must obtain a full state certification as a teacher or pass the state teacher licensing exam.
 You must also hold a state license (with a few exceptions).

 Certain exceptions are made if you’re an elementary teacher who holds a bachelor’s degree and can meet other requirements.
 Visit the Federal Student Aid website for more information.

 How much it’s worth: 100 percent of your Direct Loan balance after 10 years.
 This amount varies depending on many factors.